bheki-maenetja/sei-project-1/README.md

 ### Collsion Detection
 - The game's functionality relies on the ability to detect collsions between bullets & aliens, bombs & the spaceship, bombs & the city etc.
 - All collisions between objects are handled by a universal collision detection function that compares the relative positions of a mobile and static object and returns a boolean denoting whether or not a collsion has occured.
-- It is important to note that the game only acts upon collisions between mobile and static objects; it cannot detect collsions between to moving objects (e.g. a bullet hitting a bomb)
+- It is important to note that the game only acts upon collisions between **one mobile and one static object**; it cannot detect collsions between to moving objects (e.g. a bullet hitting a bomb)

 ```
 // The universal collision detection function